JetBrains/intellij-sdk-docs/topics/ui/principles/validation_errors.md

 ![](wildcard.png){width=521}

-Do not show error message inside the empty required field.
+Do not show an error message inside the empty required field.
 It looks like a prefilled field, not like an error message.

 ![](goto_line.png){width=438}